There are basically two reasons why you may experience slowness while using your virtual desktop:

 - slow Internet connection and/or high latency.

-Before you search for a solution, you need to understand which from the issues mentioned above is causing the slowness.
+Before you search for a solution, you need to understand which of the issues mentioned above is causing the slowness.
 In rare cases, you can have both!

 Slow Internet connection